Huge storms are often in the news but have you ever wondered why they have names and how they are decided?

 There is a name for each letter of the alphabet - but Q, U, X, Y and Z are not included.

-Brian, Maeve and Niall are on the list of 21 storm names announced in the UK for the 2017-18 season.
+Brian, Maeve and Niall were on the list of 21 storm names announced in the UK for the 2017-18 season.

-Five storms were named here last season, from Angus in November to Ewan in February.
+Five storms were named in the UK last season, from Angus in November 2016 to Ewan in February 2017.

 Storms take it in turns to have girls' or boys' names.

-Originally storms were only named after girls.
-In 1979, men's names were introduced.
+Originally storms were only given female names, but in 1979, male names were introduced.